Onglyza (saxagliptin) is a diabetes medication that is linked to pancreatic cancer, heart failure, rhabdomyolysis, and other severe side effects.

 Do I Have a Texas Onglyza Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was injured by pancreatic cancer or heart failure, you should contact our lawyers immediately.
+If you or a loved one was injured by a severe side effect, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 Onglyza Side Effects